ServiceInnovationLab/staging-site/_approach/joined-up.md

 #### 1. Authorising environment

-Spans people and groups who can provide the authority, resources and mandate for the work to happen.
+This spans people and groups who can provide the authority, resources and mandate for the work to happen.
 Involvement is typically at a governance level.
 People here are often  several steps away from the work.
 Bridging that gap is a key consideration.
 People in the authorising environment have a crucial role creating the conditions for cross-agency working, keeping the focus on delivery and demonstrating leadership by ensuring effective new ideas are implemented and sustained.

 #### 2. Creating a culture of collaboration